-There’s nothing worse than a rainy day, for both you and your pup.
-But even though you’re stuck inside, you can still engage in meaningful activities with your dog that can stimulate him mentally and physically.
-So, next time there’s inclement weather, don’t let it spoil your fun.
-Try out these games and activities to keep your canine companion on his toes.
+Being stuck at home, for any reason, can be a bummer for both you and your pup.
+But even though you’re confined inside, you can still engage in meaningful activities with your dog that can stimulate them mentally and physically.
+So, the next time you find yourself homebound, don’t let it spoil your fun.
+Try out these games and activities to keep your canine companion on their toes.

 Dogs have a remarkable sense of smell.
 Did you know that they have approximately 45 times more scent receptors than humans?
 And what better way to exercise that sense of smell than by making a game that uses it?
 All you need to do is collect a few small boxes or containers and arrange them upside down.
 Place a prize (like a favorite dog training treat) underneath one of them and encourage your pup to start sniffing around.
-When your dog accurately identifies which container the treat is under, make sure to congratulate him and, of course, reward him with the hidden treasure.
+When your dog accurately identifies which container the treat is under, make sure to congratulate them and, of course, reward them with the hidden treasure.

 You likely loved this game when you were a kid, so why not enjoy it with your dog?
 For this game to be successful, your dog will have to understand basic commands, such as sit, stay, and come.
-Lead her to a room and ask her to stay, then leave and hide in a different location.
-When you’ve found the perfect hiding place, call her name to encourage her to come find you.
-Celebrate the big accomplishment, once she’s figured out where you are.
+Lead them to a room and ask them to stay, then leave and hide in a different location.
+When you’ve found the perfect hiding place, call their name to encourage them to come find you.
+Celebrate the big accomplishment, once they’ve figured out where you are.

 Speaking of basic commands, an obedience training session is a perfect way to stay occupied.
 Whether you’re working on enhancing your dog’s skills for competitions or simply making sure your dog can listen and respond to you in a positive way, this obedience-retrieving dumbbell is a great tool to use for a practice session.